Fields generated by points on superelliptic curves: Irreducibility of

-The following corollary is more specific, as it refers to the permutation representations of the Galois groups, may be found in \cite[Theorem 4.2]{LOT}.

-\begin{Corollary} Suppose $F(\y, t) \in \Q(\y)[t]$ is irreducible.
-If a permutation representation of $G_0$ contains a given cycle type for a positive proportion of integral specializations $\y_0$, then $G$ contains an element of the same cycle type. \end{Corollary}

-Using the Newton polygons from the previous section, our aim is to show that many integral specializations $F_{\a_0, \b_0, \boldsymbol{\alpha}_0}$ have certain cycle types in their Galois groups.
-Corollary \ref{cor:hilbert_irred} implies that $F$ must have those same cycles in its Galois group over $\Q(\a,\b, \boldsymbol{\alpha})$.
-If there are cycle types corresponding to the hypotheses of Proposition \ref{prop:criteria_for_Sn}, then we have $G = \Gal(F/\Q(\a,\b, \boldsymbol{\alpha})) \simeq S_n$.
-The remainder of this section is devoted to proving the following proposition, which states that $G \simeq S_n$ when $n$ is sufficiently large.
+Using the Newton polygons from the previous section, our aim is to study the factorizations over $\Q_p$ of integral specializations $F_{\a_0, \b_0, \boldsymbol{\alpha}_0}$ to show that $F$ is irreducible over $\Q(\a, \b, \boldsymbol{\alpha})$.
+Lemma \ref{thm:hilbert_irred} then implies that almost all specializations $F_{\a_0, \b_0, \boldsymbol{\alpha}_0}$ are also irreducible.
+The remainder of this section is devoted to proving the following proposition, which makes this precise when $n$ is sufficiently large.